Granjow/electronics/electronics.md

 Compared to optocouplers, the 74xx are much more efficient with I<sub>I</sub> = 1 µA as there is no need to power a LED, but V<sub>CC</sub> is only 4.5 to 5.5 V.

+Also, their response time is a lot shorter; around 40 ns compared to 20 µs for a PC817.

 More about the [74xx Series](https://www.mikrocontroller.net/articles/74xx) which contains many logic chips.
 74AHCT125 is popular as well for level shifting.